lucaslsg-prog/lucaslsg-prog/README.md

 ### Hi there, i'm Lucas Santos and this is my profile where you can find some cool projects. 👋

-- 🔭 I’m currently working as QA Full Stack and learning more about Cypress and Jest for developer automation tests
+- 🔭 I’m currently working as QA Full Stack and learning more about DevOps and Playwright for developer automation tests and CI/CD

 ##
 <!--Show stats and most used languages-->